tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/common-http-request-and-response-headers-used-in-azure-search.md

   - "zh-tw"
 ---
 # Common HTTP request and response headers used in Azure Search

-  The Azure Search Service APIs support a set of common HTTP request/response headers, summarized here for reference:
+The Azure Search Service REST APIs support a set of common HTTP request/response headers, summarized here for reference:

 |Request Header|Type|Description|
 |--------------------|----------|-----------------|